What is Oxycodone?

 - Loss of appetite

-In rare cases, oxycodone has been reported to cause impotence and enlargement of the prostate gland.
-In patients who aren’t tolerant to opiates, or in the case of overdose, effects can be more serious.
-They include shallow breathing, cold and clammy skin, hypotension, pupil constriction, circulatory collapse, respiratory arrest and death.
+In rare cases, the drug can cause impotence and enlargement of the prostate gland.
+Also, in patients who aren’t tolerant to opiates, or in the case of overdose, effects can be more dangerous.
+For example, they include shallow breathing, cold and clammy skin, hypertension, pupil constriction, circulatory collapse, respiratory arrest, and death.

-People taking oxycodone should reduce their use slowly.
-Stopping abruptly can cause withdrawal symptoms to set in quickly.
-Oxycodone is a narcotic pain reliever with similar properties to that of Morphine.
-The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for an opiate addiction.
+People taking this drug should reduce their use slowly because stopping abruptly can cause withdrawal symptoms to begin quickly.
+The drug is a narcotic pain reliever with similar properties to that of Morphine.
+The physical and psychological discomfort of withdrawal is one of the main reasons people delay seeking treatment for addiction.

-Symptoms of withdrawal are much the same for all narcotic pain medications.
-They include:
+Symptoms of Oxycodone withdrawal are much the same for all narcotic pain medications.
+For instance, they include: